fiddy package

 property df

-directional_derivative_check_results: List[DirectionalDerivativeCheckResult]
+directional_derivative_check_results: list[DirectionalDerivativeCheckResult]

 The results from checking individual directions.